rxcle/rxindi-support/help.md

 ${?HasTitle=1}${=Title} ${:}${=FirstName} ${.}${=LastName}
 ```

-This statement set is similar to the previous one, only the new statements will be explained.
+This statement-set is similar to the previous one, only the new statements will be explained.

 | Part            | Statement | Description |
 |-----------------|-----------|-------------|